 There is a stark difference between testing smaller titles or games released by independent studios and the one helmed by big-scale AAA titles designed by the leaders in the gaming industry.

-Obviously, the budget corresponding to testing of a title is allocated as per the size/complexity of game.
-Though, the allocated budget would invariably be small for small games, a tester has to pay equal attention to every kind of bug capable to spoil the whole effort of developing a game.
+Apparently, the budget corresponding to testing of a title is allocated as per the size/complexity of the game.
+Though the allocated budget would invariably be small for small games, a tester has to pay equal attention to every kind of bug capable of spoiling the whole effort of developing a game.
 It is important for small companies to be more adherent (read, alert) in subscribing to the proven specialists providing game testing services.
-Primarily to find out the game-breaking bugs and bolster the fate of the title – as a minuscule lapse in identifying and erasing bugs may prove devastating – not only for the fate the game title but also for the reputation, growth and survival of the publishing company itself.
+Primarily to find out the game-breaking bugs and bolster the fate of the title – as a minuscule lapse in identifying and erasing bugs may prove devastating – not only for the fate the game title has but also for the reputation, growth and survival of the publishing company itself.

-Large game publishing studios can afford to have an entourage of individuals taking care of the Public Relations and an big team of development staff in identifying an issue, bettering a broken trust and induct a change that can help restore the condition in no time – and more importantly help the big company to survive amidst stiff competition in the market, even if they miss-out on some critical bugs.
-Needless to say, we already have big names in gaming who are high on showoff and low on quality!
+Large game publishing studios can afford to have an entourage of individuals taking care of the Public Relations and a prominent team of development staff in identifying an issue, bettering a broken trust and induce a change that can help restore the condition in no time – and more importantly help the big company to survive amidst stiff competition in the market, even if they miss out on some critical bugs.
+Needless to say, we already have big names in gaming who are high on show off and low on quality!

 First of all, testing companies need to target those vulnerable areas in the games, which can be attributed to critical bugs.
-After that step, a decision – that depends upon the experience and common-sense of the testing team – remains to be taken in the form of scrutinizing the overall impact of any bug.
+After that step, a decision that depends on the experience and common-sense of the testing team remains to be taken in the form of scrutinising the overall impact of any bug.
 Testers also need to understand that games have become so complicated these days that it is simply impossible to find out all the bugs at one go.
-Obviously, to find and fix every bug would increase investment cost and make the whole process expensive, especially after the build is made.
+Apparently, to locate and fix every bug would increase investment cost and make the whole process expensive, especially after the build is made.

-QA testers need to prioritize the area that needs to be covered first.
+QA testers need to prioritise the area that needs to be covered first.
 This decision can significantly reduce the budget and yield the right results.
-Experienced testers need to come up with quantitative rating methods to deduce the overall risk.
-It is important to work on the important areas to make it a worthwhile and profitable endeavor for everyone – for testers, developers and publishing studios.
+Experienced testers need to come up with quantitative rating methods to reduce the overall risk.
+It is important to work on the vital areas to make it a worthwhile and profitable endeavour for everyone – for testers, developers and publishing studios.